 First of all, battery life.
 No matter how good or expensive your batteries are, they will loose performance once the temperatures drop.
 There’s nothing much one can do, except for keeping them warm when they are not in use.
 Keep your spare batteries in your inner pockets at all times.
 If the one in your camera fails, you can switch it with a warm battery and heat up the “empty” battery with body heat to regain some capacity.
 In the past I’ve used off brand batteries as well.
 In Belgium they performed equally good, but once the temperatures dropped, they proved to be useless.
 So stick with the real Canon or Nikon batteries.
 In extreme situations, quality matters!

 I’m sometimes carrying a big amount of spare batteries (10+ including some large ones for the drone), which makes it uncomfortable to keep them all in your inner pockets.
 Definitely if you are regularly down on the ground to get a low level view, you don’t want them to poke your body all the time.
-For this, I started using the Celestron heating packs.
-Essentially, it’s a powerbank that can release it’s energy by producing heat.
-It’s a battery on it’s own, so it’s also affected by the cold, but I switch it on the moment I go out, so it’s own internal battery does not get the chance to be cold.
-Then it goes into an insulated small bag together with the spare camera and drone batteries.
-If it’s -30 outside, the batteries inside this bag wont be +30°C, but somewhere in between, around -5°, depending on how well this whole set is insulated and heat coming from the Celestron is kept inside the bag as efficient as possible.
+So sometimes it’s just easier to keep them warm in a different way.
+There are 2 options, either you buy a Celestron heating pack or you use heat packs from the heat company.
+The first one is actually just a little powerbank that can release it’s energy by producing heat.
+It’s a battery on it’s own, so it’s also affected by the cold.
+If you want to use this, you have to switch it on the moment you go outside, otherwise the internal battery will be too cold to perform well.
+So the second choice is the best.
+The heat packs are not reusable, but they perform under any condition and are not harmful for the environment.
+Have a look on the website, there are different versions, some heat up to 60 hours!
+After, everything goes into an insulated small bag together with the spare camera and drone batteries.
+If it’s -30 outside, the batteries inside this bag won’t be +30°C, but somewhere in between, around -5°, depending on how well this whole set is insulated and heat is kept inside the bag as efficient as possible.
 In the most extreme conditions, I put this battery-bag in a spare down jacket I have, inside my MrJanGear bag, and this one goes inside a Pelican case 1630 on the rack of my snowmobile.

 Battery failure is one of the things you can try to prevent.
-Other issues I’ve had to deal with or more difficult/impossible to prevent.
+Other issues I’ve had to deal with are more difficult or impossible to prevent.
 Apartures, autofocus, the shutter and mirrorbox, zoomrings or memorycards have never let me down so far due to the cold.
 LCD performance is an issue I have had in temperatures below -25.
-The LCD’s of the camera’s start to slow down.
-This is not the camera it self, only the response time of the screen of you change settings.
+The LCD’s of the camera’s start to get slower.
+This is not the camera itself, only the response time of the screen.
 This happens with all 4 LCD screens in my 1D camera (top LCD, the 2 back LCD’s and the viewfinder LCD somewhat too).
 I have no solution yet for this issue, and I believe it will just get worse with the mirrorless camera’s who are even more power hungry, and rely even more on the usage of LCD’s.